pytest-dev/pytest-mock/README.rst

             # ...

-One can use ``patch`` as a decorator to improve the flow of the test, but now the test functions must receive the mock objects:
+One can use ``patch`` as a decorator to improve the flow of the test:

 .. code-block:: python